 A home improvement loan is usually a home equity loan that you plan to use to make repairs or improvements to your home.
 Your equity in the home (its value minus your current mortgage) serves as collateral.
 The interest rate on a home improvement loan is usually low and interest payments may be tax deductible, making it an attractive option.
 On the other hand, you may have to pay closing costs, just like a mortgage, and the lender can foreclose if you can't make the payments.

 Common Home Improvement Scams

 Some contractors and lenders, often working together, are more interested in scamming you than in helping you get your project finished.

 One of the most common scams involves getting financing from your contractor.
 The contractor will offer you a special deal on certain projects.
 Often this offer comes out of the blue and is supposedly good only for your neighborhood for a limited time.
 The contractor makes the offer more attractive by offering in-house financing or recommending a lender who will also give you a good deal.
-The paperwork for the financing may: - Be due immediately in order to qualify for the special terms - Involve a lot of confusing forms - Contain a lot of fine print - Have blank spaces that the scammer fills in later, often with much different terms than you thought you'd agreed to
+The paperwork for the financing may:

 This rushed mess serves to hide the true terms of the loan, including the fact that your house is collateral.
 The scammer hopes you will sign a contract you can't afford, and when you default, the lender takes your house as payment.
 The contractor does as little work as possible on the project that started the whole thing.